|

 Philotheca salsolifolia 'Ballerina' - A small shrub to 2 feet tall and wide with open growth and narrow small leaves.
 The 3/4 inch wide starshaped pinkish-purple flowers appear sporadically throughout the year but primarily spring to summer.
 The flowers have white hairy filaments that superficially resemble a ballerina's tutu, giving this plant its name.
 Plant in sun to semi-shade in a very well-draining, preferably acidic soil - difficult to typically find in California but it also makes a great container plant.
 Irrigate only occasionally - drought tolerant and hardy to medium frost (to about 25 F?).
 Trim when young to keep plants dense.
 This plant comes from a wide range over eastern New South Wales and south eastern Queensland where it is found in coastal heath, rocky sites and open forest.
 The specific epithet "salsolifolia" is in reference to this plant's foliar resemblance to plants in the genus Salsola (a genus in the Salt Bush family that includes the Russian Tumble Weed).
 This is a 2010 UCSC Koala Blooms Australian Plant Introduction.

-The information about Philotheca salsolifolia 'Tutu' displayed on this page is based on research conducted in our nursery library and from online sources we consider reliable.
-We will also relate those observations made of this plant as it grows in our nursery gardens and in other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone who has additional information, particularly when they share cultural information that would aid others in growing it.
+Information displayed on this page about Philotheca salsolifolia 'Tutu' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |